sharkwouter/minigalaxy/README.md

 - LexofLeviafan for fixing a bug
 - orende for contributing code
 - Unrud for contributing code
+- slowsage for contributing code
+- viacheslavka for contributing code
 - s8321414 for translating to Taiwanese Mandarin
 - fuzunspm for translating to Turkish
 - thomansb22 for translating to French